AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 See [Best practice: Using the HTML5 Video viewer](best-practice-using-html5-video.md#best_practice_using_the_html5_video_viewer).

 Depending on the viewer, you can add community features.
 Community features include an Embed button, E-mail button, Link button, and Visit Site button.
-These buttons let people using the viewers share the viewer with others or open the Adobe Dynamic Media Classic web site.
+These buttons let people that use the viewers share the viewer with others or open the Adobe Dynamic Media Classic web site.

 See also [Adobe Viewers Reference Library Examples](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html).

-### Viewer support for responsive designed web pages {#viewer-support-for-responsive-designed-web-pages}
+### Viewer support for responsive-designed web pages {#viewer-support-for-responsive-designed-web-pages}

 Different web pages have different needs.
 Sometimes you want a web page that provides a link that opens the HTML5 Viewer in a separate browser window.
 In other cases, it is necessary to embed the HTML5 Viewer directly on the hosting page.
 In the latter case, the web page likely has a static layout.
 Or, it is "responsive" and displays differently on different devices or for different browser window sizes.
-To accommodate these needs, the HTML5 Viewers that come with Adobe Dynamic Media Classic support both static web pages and responsive designed web pages.
+To accommodate these needs, the HTML5 Viewers that come with Adobe Dynamic Media Classic support both static web pages and responsive-designed web pages.

 For more information on how to embed responsive viewers onto your web pages, see [About Responsive Image library](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/c-about-responsive-static-image-library.html#image-serving-api), [Use Responsive Image Library](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/t-using-responsive-static-image-library.html#image-serving-api), and [Command reference - Command attributes](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/t-using-responsive-static-image-library.html#responsive-static-image-library).